informedcitizenry/6502.Net/Docs/SymbolsAndScopes.md

 ```
 assemble    .proc
+{
             nop
-            .endproc
+}
             lda #<assemble
 ```

-Since `assemble` is referenced later the entire contents inside the `.proc`/`.endproc` block will assemble.
+Since `assemble` is referenced later the entire contents inside the `.proc` block will assemble.

 ### Namespace